 - Chinquapin Park Recreation Center & Aquatics Facility

 Register for Power-Plus classes at participating recreation centers, the Lee Center's Registration & Reservation Office, or online.
 Learn about registration options.
 Please call the Registration & Reservation Office at 703.746.5414 with registration questions.

 Aquatics Exercise for Seniors

-Are you looking to improve your muscular, cardiovascular strength and endurance without jumping, running, or swimming?
-Eliminate joint aches and pains, improve balance and flexibility, and minimize your chances of falling.
-Candice Kaup, who has a Masters Degree in Exercise, Fitness, and Health Promotion, can address other physical-related problems.
+Improve muscular and cardiovascular strength and endurance without jumping, running, or swimming.
+Eliminate joint aches, improve balance and minimize chances of falling.
 Email email@example.com or call 703.863.1898 if you have any questions.
 No previous exercise experience required.
 Instructor Candice Kaup, M.S.

 Senior Body Part Aerobics